 Use Melee/Missile Attacks (When not in Haven fort) - The first two buttons set whether this character attacks with a melee or missile weapon.
 The weapons you have equipped will be visible on the buttons.
-Press the left button to have the character attack with a missile.
+Press the left button to have the character attack with a melee weapon.
+Press the right button to have the character attack with a missile.